kryzar/LoLaTeXcv/README.md

 \end{document}
 ```

-To display your name and personal information such as your address, phone number, email address or anything else, use the `lltxPersonalInfo` command right after `\begin{document}`.
-The first argument **must** be your name.
-The three remaining arguments are displayed as followed.
+To display your name and personal information (your address, phone number, email address or anything else), use the `lltxPersonalInfo`.
+- This command should be used *right after* `\begin{document}`.
+- This command should be used once, and only once.
+- The first argument of `lltwPersonalInfo` *must* be your name ; the three remaining arguments are displayed as followed.

 ```latex
 \documentclass{LoLaTeXcv}